Campus-Molndal-JIN23/todolist-Fringston/README.md

 - Why did you build this project?

-I built this project to help people keep track of their tasks.
+I built this project to help people keep track of their tasks and also to practice TDD, MongoDB, Mockito, and GitHub CI.

 - What problem does it solve?